 Before doing this process, make sure you take a backup of your entire database so that even if something goes wrong, you have a copy to rely on.
 Also, run a dry run of the updated links to see if something is malfunctioning before going Live with HTTPS.

-Robots.txt file is like an index of the entire website which tells the search engine bot where to look for to crawl and index the web page.
+The robots.txt file is like an index of the entire website which tells the search engine bot where to look to crawl and index the web page.
 Upon HTTPS migration, the Robots.txt file should be updated to have the new link so that the web page gets maximum search engine visibility.

 A CDN (Content Delivery Network) is used to accelerate the speed at which websites are loaded on user devices and screens.
 They are like remote servers located in close proximity to the user location.